Jiahuan-Pei/Jiahuan-Pei.github.io/_pages/about.md

 News
 ======
+- **Dec.
+04, 2023**, I give an invited talk at Utrecht University.
+- **Nov.
+29, 2023**, I give an invited panel talk at Immersive Tech Week with all VOXReality partners.
 - **Oct.
 08, 2023**, 1 paper is accepted by EMNLP 2023 [[Paper]](TBA) [[Code]](TBA) [[Data]](TBA).
 - **Sep.
 19, 2023**, I give an invited talk at Sony AI.
 - **Jul.
 24, 2023**, I give an invited talk at Bosch Center of Artificial Intelligence (BCAI).